kpierczy/PUF/README.md

 # Description

-The project implements simple 4-module FPGA guitar multieffect based on the Digilent Cora Z10 board with Xilinx Zynq7010 Core.
-It contains:
+The project aims to implement simple 5-module FPGA guitar multieffect based on the Digilent Cora Z10 board with Xilinx Zynq 7010 Core.
+It is going to contain contains:
 - saturation-based **distortion** module (implemented)
 - parametrizable-modulation-frequency **tremolo** module (implemented)
 - parametrizable-frequency of modulation-frequency **tremolo** module